 My publications are listed under the following headings:

 Within each list, items are in reverse chronological order (i.e. most recent first) with respect to the time when I wrote them; delays in press have often meant that the order of publication was rather different.
+At least for the majority of these headings, I now list book reviews I have written on a separate page, accessed from a link at the foot of the page to which the respective link above leads.

 Clearly, the topics listed above overlap with one another.
 Each item is included in only one list, but the choice of list is often fairly arbitrary.